-- Trusting Relationships: School-home relationships promote empathy and resect - Welcoming and Affirming Environments that are Culturally Responsive: All families are welcome in safe and healthy environments where learning is grounded in a cultural view where multiple expressions of diversity are recognized and regarded as assets for teaching and learning. - Two-way Communication: Comprehensive home-school communication plan where sites are not talking TO families but doing work WITH families. - Linked to Learning: Intentionally involve families in systemic academic improvement activities.
+• Trusting Relationships: School-home relationships promote empathy and resect

+- Welcoming and Affirming Environments: All families are welcome in safe and healthy environments where learning is grounded in a cultural view where multiple expressions of diversity are recognized and regarded as assets for teaching and learning. - Two-way Communication: Comprehensive home-school communication plan where sites work with families. - Linked to Learning: Intentionally involve families in systemic academic improvement activities.